forem/forem/docs/tests/accessibility-tests.md

 making it into the codebase.
 Sometimes issues found may be out of scope for a particular PR – those can be opened as separate issues to be followed up on.

-Test the functionality in web browsers for accessibility impact: Chrome, Firefox, and IE 11 were popular for Windows screen reader users in 2019 [according to WebAIM](https://webaim.org/projects/screenreadersurvey8/#browsers).
+Test the functionality in Forem-supported browsers for accessibility impact:
+Chrome and Firefox were popular for Windows screen reader users in 2019 [according to WebAIM](https://webaim.org/projects/screenreadersurvey8/#browsers).
 Safari is the most common choice for Voiceover users on the Mac, even if Chrome is widely used for development.
 Mobile browsers are worth checking, too.